friendlyrobotnyc/TinyDancer/README.md

 **You're good to go!** Tiny Dancer will show a small draggable view overlay with FPS as well as a color indicator of when FPS drop.
 You can double tap the overlay to explicitly hide it.

-See sample application that simulates excessive bind time
+See sample application that simulates excessive bind time:

 ![Tiny Dancer Sample](https://raw.githubusercontent.com/brianPlummer/TinyDancer/master/assets/tinydancer1.gif "Tiny Dancer Sample")